 By Sarah Goldsmith (University of Edinburgh)

-The Grand Tour, a customary trip of Europe undertaken by British nobility and wealthy landed gentry during the seventeenth and eighteenth centuries, played an important role in the formation of contemporary notions of elite masculinity.
+The Grand Tour was a journey to continental Europe undertaken by British nobility and wealthy landed gentry during the seventeenth and eighteenth centuries.
+As a rite of passage, the Tour also played an important role in the formation of contemporary notions of elite masculinity.

 Examining testimony as written by Grand Tourists, tutors and their families, Sarah Goldsmith demonstrates that the Grand Tour educated elite young men in a wide variety of skills, virtues and masculine behaviours that extended well beyond polite society.
 She argues that dangerous experiences were far more central to the Tour as a means of constructing Britain’s next generation of leaders than has previously been examined.
 Influenced by aristocratic concepts of honour and inspired by military leadership, elites viewed experiences of danger and hardship as powerfully transformative and therefore as central to the process of constructing masculinity.